mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 7. If you wish to test different parameters on the same sample and ROI, click on OK and input new parameters, while leaving Ask for ROIs unckecked.
 Else, if you wish to analyze a different image or a different ROI, close all images (Maj + W) before clicking on OK, and double-click in the maxFilesList on the image you wish to work on.
 8. Repeat until satisfied, and do not forget to save your parameters if you want to save time in the next step!

-### Macro 3: Segmentation and 3D colocalization of two nuclear fluorescent markers
+### Macro 3: Segmentation and 3D co-localization of two nuclear fluorescent markers
 This step allows the user to sequentially draw and store one ROI per image to analyze (or reads previously stored ROIs) and then proceeds to the actual analysis for the entire batch of images.
 1. Indicate your version of the Images and Results folders, check the targets, channels and regions parameters.
 2. Check your segmentation parameters.
 If you have saved some before, those will be the ones displayed.
 You can save new ones (bear in mind that the previous ones will be replaced if you do so).
 When you start the analysis, all of the detection parameters used for the batch will be saved in your Results folder, as a YourImagesFolder_DetectionParameters.txt file.